What is Documentation?

 How to Write Software Documentation in 7 Simple Steps

-If you want to launch a software product from scratch and guide users to adopt it, then you’ll face challenging and unpredictable variables.
-The concept of software documentation emerged to keep everyone on the same page and make an otherwise overwhelming journey easier to navigate.
-Software development teams, testers, and users alike (and everyone else related to the project) need some guidance to help them with their goals.
-With adequate...
+If you’re launching a software product from scratch and guiding users to adopt it, you’ll face challenging and unpredictable variables.
+Software documentation helps keep everyone aligned and simplifies what would otherwise be an overwhelming journey.
+Software development teams, testers, users, and everyone else involved in the project benefit from clear guidance to achieve their goals.
+With well-prepared documentation, every stakeholder succeeds.
+Creating effective documentation, however, is a complex process that...

 What is Documentation?